-In accordance with LISC's Loan or Interim Report Agreements between the Organization and certain lenders (the "Agreements"), these Interim Financial Statements include the assets, liabilities, revenues, and expenses of LISC parent-only.
-A not--for--profit entity is permitted to include its interest in net assets of its controlled affiliates in its parent-only financial statements, but it is not required.
+In accordance with LISC's Loan or Report Agreements between the Organization and certain lenders (the "Agreements"), these interim unaudited financial statements include the assets, liabilities, revenues, and expenses of LISC parent-only.
+A not-for-profit entity is permitted to include its interest in net assets of its controlled affiliates in its parent-only financial statements, but it is not required.
 LISC includes its interest in net assets of controlled affiliates, as LISC believes it better reflects the operations and financial position of LISC.
-LISC's controlled affiliates consist of National Equity Fund, Inc. ("NEF"), New Markets Support Company, LLC ("NMSC"), Neighborhood Properties, LLC ("NP"), LISC Louisiana Loan Fund, LLC ("LLLF"), immito, LLC, Resilience and Recovery Network, LLC ("RRN"), and LISC Fund Management, LLC ("LFM").
+LISC's controlled affiliates consist of National Equity Fund, Inc. ("NEF"), New Markets Support Company, LLC ("NMSC"), Neighborhood Properties, LLC ("NP"), immito, LLC, Resilience and Recovery Network, LLC ("RRN"), LISC Fund Management, LLC ("LFM"), Detroit AHLF-CDFI Fund, LLC ("AHLF") Community Housing Fund LLC ("CHF"), and Southern Opportunity and Resilience ("SOAR") Fund.
+Also included in the parent-only financial statements is LISC's 5% interest in the Charlotte Housing Opportunity Investment Fund, LLC ("CHOIF").

 NEF and NMSC are the controlled affiliates who have significant activity.
-NEF was organized as an Illinois not--for--profit corporation to create a national investment pool to aggregate and channel Low Income Housing Tax Credit equity investments into affordable housing developments.
+NEF was organized as an Illinois not-for-profit corporation to create a national investment pool to aggregate and channel Low Income Housing Tax Credit equity investments into affordable housing developments.
 NMSC, a Delaware limited liability company, was formed in 2003 to manage the New Markets Tax Credit ("NMTC") activities of LISC.

-LISC formed the wholly owned subsidiary immito, LLC to make SBA-guaranteed small business loans pursuant to section 7(a) of the Small Business Act ("7(a) loan program").
+In January 2018, LISC entered into an agreement to purchase a "Small Business Lending Company" ("SBLC") license for \$2.4 million.
+The purchase of the SBLC license was approved by the U.S. Small Business Administration ("SBA").
+LISC formed the wholly owned subsidiary immito, LLC (previously referred to as LISC SBLC) to make SBA-guaranteed small business loans pursuant to section 7(a) of the Small Business Act ("7(a) loan program").

-RRN, a Texas limited liability company, was formed in March 2018 to implement and operate a program to repair homes occupied by low and moderate income households that were affected by Hurricane Harvey.
+RRN, a Texas limited liability company, was formed in March 2018 to implement and operate a program to repair homes occupied by low- and moderate-income households that were affected by Hurricane Harvey.